Antisemitism in Islam: 19th century

 The Damascus affair occurred in 1840, when an Italian monk and his servant disappeared in Damascus.
 Immediately following it, a charge of ritual murder was brought against a large number of Jews in the city.
 All of them were found guilty.
-The consuls of Britain, France and Austria protested against the persecution to the Ottoman authorities, and Christians, Muslims and Jews all played a great role in this affair.
+The consuls of Britain, France, and Austria protested against the persecution by the Ottoman authorities, and Christians, Muslims, and Jews all played a great role in this affair.

 A massacre of Jews also occurred in Baghdad in 1828.
 There was another massacre in Barfurush in 1867.

 In 1839, in the eastern Persian city of Meshed, a mob burst into the Jewish Quarter, burned the synagogue, and destroyed the Torah scrolls.
 This is known as the Allahdad incident.
 It was only by forcible conversion that a massacre was averted.

 Benny Morris writes that one symbol of Jewish degradation was the phenomenon of stone-throwing at Jews by Muslim children.
 Morris quotes a 19th-century traveler: "I have seen a little fellow of six years old, with a troop of fat toddlers of only three and four, teaching [them] to throw stones at a Jew, and one little urchin would, with the greatest coolness, waddle up to the man and literally spit upon his Jewish gaberdine.
-To all this the Jew is obliged to submit; it would be more than his life was worth to offer to strike a Mahommedan."
+To all this, the Jew is obliged to submit; it would be more than his life was worth to offer to strike a Mahommedan."